anirudhakulkarni/COL216-Assignments/a4/report.md

    Similar is the case if there are several consecutive “store” instructions with the same memory locations as the destination.
 2. The algorithm necessitates the use of extra space for maintaining the queue data structure hence O(n) in nature.
-3. O(n**2) complexity as we iterate over all possible optimized instructions over all instructions it is inefficient for larger systems with large instruction counts.
+3. We could have implemented an O(n^2) complexity as we iterate over all possible optimized instructions over all instructions.
+But it is inefficient for larger systems with large instruction counts on the other hand would reduce clock cycles by fair amount.
+4. At each call of function complete_dram_activity, we are fulfilling all the pending DRAM Requests.
+Rather, a better optimization would be to fulfill only those requests which could resolve dependency of the current instruction.
+This was not feasible in our design decision due to limit of lookahead possibility.

+***Thank You***